 Top Towns To Visit In Suffolk

-Aside from the aforementioned Woodbridge, with its quaint ‘buy-local’ High Street and historical Shire Hall, there are several other picture-perfect towns like Halesworth and Framlingham that really showcase the Suffolk lifestyle.
-Framlingham is full of history and its 12th century castle has ties to Royalty of bygone days – a real must visit tourist attraction.
+Aside from the aforementioned Woodbridge, with its quaint ‘buy-local’ High Street and historic Shire Hall, there are several other picture-perfect towns like Halesworth and Framlingham that really showcase the Suffolk lifestyle.
+Framlingham is full of history and its 12th-century castle has ties to Royalty of bygone days – a real must-visit tourist attraction.
 Halesworth is a great shopping experience, as not only is most of it pedestrianized, it’s a hive of antique shops and attractive independent boutiques – perfect for a weekend break of retail therapy.

 As for the rest of Suffolk, save some of your road trip for the coast.
 There’s so much of it too, with its many estuaries and inlets.
 Particularly the section between Felixstowe and Southwold, here you will fall in love with some of the nicest seaside resorts that the UK has to offer.